February 22, 2012

 A Challenging but Treatable Disorder

 Borderline personality disorder (BPD) is a serious mental illness that centers on the inability to manage emotions effectively.
-Heritability of this illness is estimated to be up to 68%.
+The disorder occurs in the context of relationships: sometimes all relationships are affected, sometimes only one or several.

-The symptoms include: fear of abandonment, impulsivity, anger, bodily self-harm, suicide, and chaotic relationships.
+The symptoms include: fear of abandonment, impulsivity, anger, bodily self-harm, suicide, feelings of emptiness, chaotic relationships.
 While some persons with BPD are high functioning in certain settings, their private lives may be in turmoil.
 Others are unable to work and require financial support.

 Officially recognized in 1980 by the psychiatric community, BPD is more than two decades behind in research, treatment options, and family psycho-education compared to other major psychiatric disorders.
 BPD has historically met with widespread misunderstanding and blatant stigma.
 However, evidenced-based treatments have emerged over the past two decades bringing hope to those diagnosed with the disorder and their loved ones.